-Imaging techniques make it possible to observe organisms functions at a molecular, cellular or tissue level by more or less invasive means.
-From the observation of living cells using fluorescent molecular markers to the labelling of tissues with specific antibodies, imaging techniques allow the biology of an organism to be visualized precisely.
+Imaging techniques make it possible to observe organisms' functions at a molecular, cellular, or tissue level by more or less invasive means.
+From the observation of living cells using fluorescent molecular markers to the labeling of tissues with specific antibodies, imaging techniques allow the biology of an organism to be visualized precisely.

 The observation of the biology of organisms is done at several levels: